Osh Restaurants, Teahouses and Cafes: Best Places to Enjoy the Local Cuisine

 Semeyniy (123, Shakirov St.)

-Translated as “Familial” this place is worth its name and a true people’s place.
+Translated as “Familial,” this place lives up to its name and is truly a people’s place.
 Almost all national dishes here are good.
-Thus you can order here samsa, laghman, manty, and kebab.
-Interestingly Semeyniy also offers good foreign dishes, but people usually order the local staff there.
+On Thursday, you can order here: samsa, laghman, manty, and kebab.
+Interestingly, Semeyniy also offers good international dishes, but people usually order from the local staff.

 Uluk-Ata (132, Shakirov St.)

-Located across the street from Semeyniy this is another pick for the people’s place.
-It has both national and foreign cuisine.
-So order anything local or foreign and you won’t be disappointed.
+Located across the street from Semeyniy, this is another pick for the people’s place.
+It offers both domestic and international cuisine.
+Order anything, local or imported, and you won’t be disappointed.
 On the third floor of Uluk-Ata, you can go for Turkish cuisine.
-And the cafe to the right belongs to the same owner.
+The same owner owns the cafe to the right.
 It is called Buka (“bull” in Turkic languages) and specializes in meat-based dishes.

 Almaz canteen (272/1, Lenin Ave)

-People’s favorite canteen that serves dishes of local cuisine and what became local during the Soviet times.
-You will find carb-heavy dishes such as “Beefshteks”, and Russian dishes such as borsch.
+People’s favorite canteen serving dishes of local cuisine, and what became local during the Soviet era.
+You will find carb-heavy dishes, such as “Beefshteks,” and Russian dishes, such as borsch.

 Cafe Atabek (127, Lenin Ave)

-First, this place doesn’t belong to me (having the same name).
+First, this place doesn’t share the same name.
 So don’t count on a discount.
-Secondly, it is one of the oldest favorite food spots of the people of Osh.
+Secondly, it is one of the most popular food spots in Osh.
 Their signature dish is ribs fried and stewed.
-They also have decent kebabs, good national cuisine, and a variety of European dishes.
+They also offer decent kebabs, traditional cuisine, and a variety of European dishes.

 Cafe Islambek (143, Lenin Ave)

-Located next to Atabek cafe, Islambek is another favorite place of locals with good national and European cuisine.
+Located next to Atabek Cafe, Islambek is another favorite among locals for its national and European cuisine.

 Gulnaz (21/1a, Masaliev Ave)

-Overall great restaurant with national and foreign dishes.
+Overall, a great restaurant with national and international dishes.

 Where to Eat Plov?

-Plov is a dish made of rice, meat and several vegetables and spices.
-These ingredients go through frying, boiling and steaming processes.
+Plov is a dish made of rice, meat, and several vegetables and spices.
+These ingredients are fried, boiled, and steamed.
 Plov is available throughout Central Asia, and while the ingredients and cooking techniques are all similar for the most part, Osh plov is different and superior to other versions (Yes, I said it!!!).

 Faiza (10a, 2nd Dostuk St.)

-Serves different types of plov and a few other dishes that require preorder in advance.
-It is also located not far away from the Dostuk checkpoint.
-Thus it is a good stop before heading to (or coming from) Uzbekistan.
+Serves various types of plov and a few other dishes that require advance pre-ordering.
+It is also located near the Dostuk checkpoint.
+Thus, it is a good stop before heading to (or coming from) Uzbekistan.

 Farkhad Plov Center (83, Mamyrov St.)

-One of the oldest plov favorite places of locals.
+One of the oldest plov favorites among locals.

 Karavan (84a2, Zakirova St.)

-Besides great plov, Karavan can offer a table with great views of the city if arranged in advance.
+In addition to great plov, Karavan can offer a table with great views of the city if booked in advance.

 Darkhan (3a, Miyasheva St.)